 According to Rick and Morty co-creator Dan Harmon in a September 2017 interview with Entertainment Weekly, the episode felt that way because the team “finale-ified” it when they realized they had to cut the season to 10 instead of 14 episodes.

-So in the final shot of “The Rickchurian Mortyday,” the whole Smith family sat at the dinner table back home, and everyone was laughing at Rick.
+In the final shot of “The Rickchurian Mortyday,” the whole Smith family sat at the dinner table at home, and everyone was laughing at Rick.
 That’s pretty mundane, leaving it open for Season 4 to go in all sorts of different directions.

 What Is the Rick and Morty Season 4 Release Date?